michael2012z/BitBible/markdown/KJV/files/Job.md

 16. For it increaseth.
 Thou huntest me as a fierce lion: and again thou shewest thyself marvellous upon me.

-17. Thou renewest thy witnesses against me, and increasest thine indignation upon me; changes and war are against me.witnesses: that is, plagues
+17. Thou renewest thy witnesses against me, and increasest thine indignation upon me; changes and war are against me.

 18. Wherefore then hast thou brought me forth out of the womb?
 Oh that I had given up the ghost, and no eye had seen me!